locationlabs/confab/README.md

         fab <task>:<arguments>

-    When invoking confab tasks from *fab*, configuration directories must be provided as task arguments.
+    When invoking Confab tasks from *fab*, configuration directories must be provided as task arguments.

     To specify *roles* and *environments* to customize configuration data, the fabfile